 Those guys know how to barbecue meat!
 The stuff we get in the UK is just for amateurs and very over-priced compared to what is available out there.

-Stuff made in in Russia isn’t what Jeremy Clarkson once said it is: “Made badly by someone who is drunk”.
-Jezza was being tongue in cheek there, but think about it.
+Stuff made in Russia isn’t what Jeremy Clarkson once said it is: “Made badly by someone who is drunk”.
+Jezza was being tongue-in-cheek there, but think about it.
 China makes every little bit of plastic rubbish you ever had that probably broke.

 Russia makes guns, missiles, planes, rocket engines and other manly stuff from metal.
-To make proper barbecue skewers does not present too much difficulty for them.
+Making proper barbecue skewers does not present too much difficulty for them.
 Russians want to buy skewers that will last a lifetime.
 And now so can you.